 The build quality of the VicTsing Wireless Gaming Mouse is decent.
 The plastic on the sides of the mouse feels rather cheap, and the L/R click buttons have a slight wobble.
 The CPI switch buttons also have a bit of a rattle.
 On the upside, the mouse wheel doesn't wobble or rattle, and the frame feels surprisingly solid.

 The VicTsing's comfort of use is good.
 It feels a little cheap, but has a decent curve to it that's comfortable to use.
 It has an ambidextrous design, but the extra buttons are on the left side, making it more designed for right-handed use.
+If you'd like a modular mouse that can be used left-handed or right-handed, check out the DELUX M627.

 Only those with medium or large hands will be able to get a proper palm grip with this mouse.
 Small hands will have a hard time reaching the front side button, while very large hands will find the mouse too wide in the front for a comfortable grip.
+If you don't mind a wired mouse, the Logitech G300s is a good option for those with a small hand and a palm grip.

 Only medium hands will get a comfortable claw grip with this mouse.
 The front is too wide for larger hands to grip comfortably, and small hands will have a hard time reaching the front side button.